kmadden84/weather-dashboard/README.md

 - Material-UI
 - Axios
 - OpenWeatherMap API
+- React-Toastify for notifications
+- Recharts for data visualization
-- dotenv for environment variable management
+- gh-pages for deployment

 ## License